akononovicius/physRisk-content-repository/articles/2011/multifractality-time-series.md

 If you came here to find the previously used Java applet, it is still available [here](/uploads/models/old-java/multifractal-en.html).
-The functionality of both applets is almost identical, though some noteable artifacts (the reasons so far are not known to us) appear in the new app.
+The functionality of both applets is almost identical, though some noteable artifacts (appearing for the reasons so far are not known to us) are present in the new app.